-Children who have been recognised to have a Special Educational Need with regards to their behaviour are given an Individual Behaviour Plan (IBP).
+Children who have been recognised to have a Special Educational Need with regards to their behaviour are given a Pastoral Care Plan (PCP).
 This outlines any difficulties the child may have and the approaches used by staff to help combat these problems.
-IBPs have clear success criteria and time scales incorporated into them to aid the evaluation and reviewing process.
+PCPs have clear success criteria and time scales incorporated into them to aid the evaluation and reviewing process.
 These are created following discussions with parents, staff and other professionals where required.
-CAFs
+Behaviour targets will be shared with parents and supporting adults.